This article was last updated: Oct. 25th, 2022

 Having a broken windshield can be annoying.
 The salt spread on Colorado roads for traction during the winter months may result in gravel getting thrown by a tire into your windshield.
 You may hear a cracking sound and then see a star-shaped chip in your windshield.
 Windshield damage can also happen due to hail storms.
 With our busy lives, taking the time to have our windshield repaired can be something we put off over and over again.

-Even though broken windshields are not illegal per se in Colorado, they do have the potential to cause dangerous accidents.
-If the broken windshield obstructs your view as a driver, you could get a traffic ticket.
-Even a tiny crack or chip in a windshield can suddenly expand and obscure your view, making it more likely that you will be involved in a car accident.
+Even though driving with a cracked windshield is not illegal per se in Colorado, they do have the potential to cause dangerous accidents.
+If the broken windshield obstructs the driver’s view, you could get a traffic ticket.
+Even a tiny windshield crack or chip in a windshield can suddenly expand and obscure your view, making it more likely that you will be involved in a car accident.

-Is Driving With a Cracked Windshield Against the Law?
+Is Driving With Driving with Cracked Windshield Against the Law?

 Colorado doesn’t have any specific laws about the need to repair or replace a cracked windshield.
 However, it does require a windshield view that is unobstructed and normal.
 Specifically, Colorado law (C.R.S.
 42-4-201) states, “No vehicle shall be operated upon any highway unless the driver’s vision through any required glass equipment is normal and unobstructed.”